As furlough looms, South Koreans working for US military fear for their futures

 She acknowledged the need to reach a swift conclusion as the furlough looms.
 South Korea also will hold parliamentary elections in April, which may delay the issue further since the National Assembly needs to ratify the deal.

-The furlough wouldn’t affect non-appropriated fund organizations such as on-base restaurants, exchange stores, bowling alleys and other community activities that receive money from other sources.
+Bracing for impact The furlough wouldn’t affect non-appropriated fund organizations such as on-base restaurants, exchange stores, bowling alleys and other community activities that receive money from other sources.

 But it would hit bus drivers, staff at the military hospital, post offices, fire departments, maintenance crews and administrative offices, among others.